opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

     - In the Camera Unit option menu choose the unit you want to use to express the camera size.

 .. _setting_the_frame_rate:

 Setting the Frame Rate
 ----------------------
-The frame rate is the number of frames per second of animation, and has to be set according to the type of output you have to render, for instance it has to be 25 for PAL output, or 30 for NTSC.
+The frame rate is the number of frames per second of animation, and has to be set according to the type of output you have to render, for instance it should usually be 24 for cinematic production, 25 for PAL output, or 30 for NTSC.

-The current scene frame rate can be set in the Scene Settings dialog, and it is displayed in the bottom bar of any viewer pane.
+The current scene frame rate can be set in the Scene Settings... dialog, and it is displayed in the bottom bar of any Viewer pane.
 In case the play back is activated, the actual frame rate is displayed on its left.

 Apart from affecting the playback speed when previewing or rendering a scene, the frame rate also determines the frame count of an audio file when it is imported into the xsheet (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).